Sage/streamlinejs/tutorial/tutorial.md

 This code is very close to the original version.
 Just a few differences:

-* The server is created with streamline's `streams.createHttpServer` rather than with node's `http.createServer` call.
+* The server is created with streamline's `ez.devices.http.server` rather than with node's `http.createServer` call.
 * The server callback takes an additional `_` parameter.
 This parameter is streamline's _callback stub_.
 This is the magic token that we will pass to all asynchronous calls that expect a node.js callback.
 * The `request` and `response` parameters are streamline wrappers around node's request and response streams.
 These wrappers don't make a difference for now but they will make it easier to read and write from these streams later.
 * `listen` is called with an `_` argument.
 This is because `listen` is an asynchronous call.
 The streamline version prints the `'Server running ...'` message after receiving the `listening` event, while the original node version prints the message without waiting for the `listening` event.
-This is a really minor difference though, and streamline makes it easy to avoid the wait if you don't care: just call `listen` as a _future_ by passing `null` instead of `_`.
+This is a really minor difference though, and streamline makes it easy to avoid the wait if you don't care: just call `listen` as a _future_ by passing `!_` instead of `_`.
 If you're discovering _streamline.js_ don't worry about all this now.
 I'll talk more about futures at the end of this tutorial.
 * The source file extension is `._js` instead of `.js` and you run it with `_node` rather than `node`.
 This is because _streamline.js_ extends the JavaScript language and the code needs to be transformed before being passed the JavaScript engine (note: `_node` has a `--cache` option which speeds up load time by shortcircuiting the transformation when files don't change).

 ## [Setting up a simple search form](tuto2-form._js)